M.S. in Scientific Computing

 The master's program in scientific computing focuses on the mathematics and computer science related to advanced computer modeling and simulation.
 The program is similar in structure to terminal master's programs in engineering, combining classroom training with practical experience.
 The coursework ranges from foundational mathematics and fundamental algorithms to such practical topics as data visualization and software tools.
 Electives encourage the exploration of specific application areas such as mathematical and statistical finance, applications of machine learning, fluid mechanics, finite element methods, and biomedical modeling.
 The program culminates in a master's project, which serves to integrate the classroom material.

-The deadline for application to the program is March 15th for the fall semester.
+Applicants are strongly recommended to submit their applications by February 15 for Fall semester enrollment.
+The final application deadline for Fall semester enrollment is May 1.
 The program admits students both on a full-time and on a part-time basis.
 The application process takes place online via the Graduate School of Arts and Sciences; please visit the Graduate School Admissions site.

 For more information, please contact us atOffice of Admissions and Student Affairs